Selective Search of Large-Scale Text Collections

 This project builds on a foundation created by the NSF-funded project An Integrated Architecture for Federated Search that was done with Jaime Arguello and Anagha Kulkarni.

 Research results are disseminated by research publications, as part of the open-source Lemur Project, and via the Lemur Project's public search services.
+A partial list of project publications is provided below.

 |This research is sponsored by National Science Foundation grant IIS-1302206.
 Any opinions, findings, conclusions or recommendations expressed on this Web site are those of the author(s), and do not necessarily reflect those of the sponsor.|